“Americans are sick hearing about Vietnam so telling them Russia was the ‘real’ enemy was FRESH” ....from the 80's

 I’m mad and I need to make sure what happened to me does NOT happen to another American.

-Also, In Russia I was “right” about the BLING
+Also, In Russia I was “right” about the BLING JJ

 Bottom line at Nissan and in Williamson County people need to read a new "dictionary" and make an effort to use words that unite and are polite.
-Respect for ALL People is needed for economic success
+Respect for ALL People is needed for economic success.

 President’s George H Bush and George W Bush drew from the Reagan strategies but they “tweaked” thus sending America to 2 “real” wars and jobs went overseas and the profits were not scattered amongst the American people instead their “buddies” reaped the monetary rewards.